hacl-star/hacl-star/README.EverCrypt.md

 # Building or Integrating EverCrypt

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

-⚠️⚠️⚠️ EverCrypt is a work in progress -- if you're seriously contemplating using this code is a real system, get in touch with us first! ⚠️⚠️⚠️
+EverCrypt is a work in progress -- if you're seriously contemplating using this code is a real system, get in touch with us first!

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

 ## Current limitations

-As we work our way towards our first release, bear in mind that:
+As we work our way towards our first official release, bear in mind that:
 - only X64 is supported at the moment
-- many algorithms are missing (see above).
+- many algorithms are still under development (see above).

-## Finding the code
+## Finding the code EverCrypt produces

 Release branches (e.g. `v0.1+`) contain a copy of the generated C/ASM code under version control.
 This is by far the easiest way to obtain a copy of EverCrypt.

-EverCrypt is packaged as a set of self-contained files in one of the `dist/*` directories where `*` is the name of a distribution.
+EverCrypt's C/ASM code is packaged as a set of self-contained files in one of the `dist/*` directories where `*` is the name of a distribution.
 A distribution corresponds to a particular flavor of generated C code.